MandBea-Media-Labs/cost-of-concrete/.augment/rules/general-auto-apply.md

 ---

 # 0. PRIMARY DIRECTIVES (NON-NEGOTIABLE)
+- **Project Name:** Cost of Concrete
+-- The project name matters because you will need it to find the right project in Linear and other supporting MCP tools.

 - **Package Manager:** ALWAYS use `pnpm`.
 - **Security:** You will **NEVER** open, read, or display the contents of `.env`.
 If environment variables are needed, instruct the user to check them or provide a `.env.example`.
 - **Project Root:** The Nuxt application logic resides in `..\app\`.
 Store application files there.
 Be aware of sibling directories like `..\server\` and `..\public\`.